Technology as a Soil Erosion Solution

 Have you ever visited the Grand Canyon?
 That massive hole in the ground is the result of millions of years of erosion — water washing away layer after layer of rock until an enormous canyon formed.
 This landform is a dramatic example of erosion.
 On a smaller scale, substances like soil are also susceptible to erosion.
-Soil erosion can be problematic.
+A soil erosion solution is hard to find.
 Without nutrient-rich topsoil, we have nowhere to plant our crops, meaning the human race could potentially starve.
 What causes soil erosion, and what technologies could prevent it?

 A Natural Process